mansoorkhan96/filament-versionable/README.md

 }
 ```

-Create a Revisons Resource Page to Show Revisions, it should extend the `Mansoor\FilamentVersionable\RevisionsPage`.
-The page should look like:
+Create a Revisons Resource page to show Revisions, it should extend the `Mansoor\FilamentVersionable\RevisionsPage`.
+If you were to create a Revisions page for `ArticleResource`, it would look like:

 ```php
 namespace App\Filament\Resources\ArticleResource\Pages;